THEWHITEBOY503/THEWHITEBOY503/README.md

 # Who are you?

 I'm Conner.
-I work for a company that makes chemical management software.
+During the day, I work for a chemical management software company.
+At night, I make YouTube videos under the name ComputerSmith.

 # What do you do?